wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-user-photo-information/includes/2-access-user-profile-photo.md

 Now that you've identified the need to display a salesperson photo in your application, let's pause for a moment and understand why you need Microsoft Graph to access this information.

 Your profile photo is an image of who you are.
-It's a personal branding that allows people to instantly associate a name with a face and make it easier for people to know whom they're interacting with in an application.
+It's a personal branding that allows people to instantly associate a name with a face and make it easier for people to know who they're interacting with in an application.

 A profile photo can be of a user, a group, or an Outlook contact in the Microsoft 365 ecosystem.
 Profile photos are used effectively in components such as: